Pharmacy Residency Program Features

 Hospital Pharmacy Practice

 Each resident is required to complete a pharmacy practice component of the residency program.
 This service component, often referred to as staffing, is crucial to the development of professional practice and distribution skills to ensure provision of safe and effective pharmaceutical care.
-Through this longitudinal experience, you will develop insight into the operations, policies and procedures of the acute care facility.
+Through this longitudinal experience, the resident will develop insight into the operations, policies and procedures of the acute care facility.

 The service component of the residency program is fulfilled by each resident staffing every third weekend, every third Friday evening and two holidays (including Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day, and Memorial Day) throughout the year.
 The program complies with Pharmacy-Specific Duty Hours Requirements, taking regular residency hours as well as service hours into consideration.

-You are encouraged to submit the project as a work in progress for poster presentation at the ASHP Midyear Meeting.
+Residents are encouraged to submit the project as a work in progress for poster presentation at the ASHP Midyear Meeting.
 Presentation of the completed project (preferably as a podium presentation) at the Eastern States Residency Conference is required.

 Medication Use Evaluation